-DeLallo Foods, who I’ve been so proud to partner & share with you throughout 2019.
+DeLallo Foods, who I’m so proud to partner & share with you.
 As a lover of Italian food, DeLallo is my 100% go-to for pasta, pesto, San Marzano tomatoes & more!
 All thoughts & opinions are my own. 💜

 I asked the PWWB community about Christmas traditions over on Instagram a few weeks back & the responses were deliciously diverse, ranging from a casual “build-your-own-bowl” chili bar, to homemade tamales, to a feast of different pasta dishes & seafood, to the fanciest prime rib dinner.

 At our house, the Christmas dinner menu varies from year to year, but we always have lasagna at some point during the holiday.

 A tradition that started with my mom back just after my first niece was born, we love our Christmastime lasagna so much that we come back to it year after year.
 This year, I decided to kick our classic lasagna dinner up a few notches, making it extra special & extra festive for the holiday.
 Behold, Christmas Eve Lasagna.
 It’s…

 MAKE AHEAD-FRIENDLY.
 While the recipe itself takes some time & love, it’s also the perfect recipe to make ahead of time & bake off just before your holiday meal.
 Hosting doesn’t get much easier than that!

 PERFECT FOR FEEDING A CROWD.
 As written, this recipe serves a hearty 12-15 portions.
 It’s a go-to for any holiday celebration.
 Fit for feeding hungry adults & picky kids without much protest – & always a crowd favorite!